The October Edition of the Triple “A”: Ask-Armanino-Anything

 Without further ado, here are the answers to the top questions summarized in this blog post.
 You can also watch the whole AMA here:

-What does the audit give us?
+What does the attestation give us?
 What opportunities does it open up?
 What is the next step?

-Nexo.com and Ledn, both crypto lenders, claim that they were the first to be real-time audited by Armanino.
+Nexo.com and Ledn, both crypto lenders, claim that they were the first to undergo real-time attestation by Armanino.
 One of them must be wrong, who is it?

 Noah: Both claims are true but there are some complexities and it requires a little bit of explanation, think of how you explain crypto to your friends and family.
 Nexo’s procedure marks the first time that a lending platform has gone real-time in providing this level of transparency.
 This is really significant because of the assurance process required to prove reserves in real-time: that entails a very high transaction volume and requires a Herculean lift – deep integration with the client as well as a 100% asset and 100% liabilities coverage.